MatousMarik/AI/dino/README.md

 Take in account that speed of all obstacles is slowly increasing and that some birds are not static along x-axis.

 ## ReCodEx testing
 You are expected to submit a single file containing your agent class.
 The system will perform a simple test running 50 simulations with random seed.
 You will be assigned up to 10 points based on the average score achieved by your agent.
-To earn full 10 points, your agent needs to achieve a score of at least 3500.
-(Formerly was 5000, students who achieved 5000 or will achieve by the end of the deadline will receive bonus point)
+To earn the full 10 points, your agent needs to achieve a score of at least 3000.
+The minimum score for which you can earn any points is 600.
+If you submit an agent that achieves a score of 5000 or more by the main deadline, you will earn bonus points.